shahanakattil/MS-900-Lab-Content/Module-1-Intro-to-Microsoft-365-Admin-Center.md

 The Microsoft 365 admin center is where you manage your business in the cloud.
 You can complete tasks such as adding and removing users, changing licenses, and resetting passwords.
 Here are the features and settings you'll find in the left-hand navigation of the admin center.

    - **Home**: This is the landing page in the admin center.
-Here you'll see where to manage users, billing, service health, and reports.
+Here you will see where to manage users, billing, service health, and reports.

    - **Users**: From here you can create and manage users in your organization, like employees or students.
 You can also set their permission level or reset their passwords.